OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Durations

-If data is recorded that is valid for a certain period of time, the dataset with the name `duration` is added to the dataset `timestamp`.
-The timestamp recorded in the `timestamp` dataset specifies the time at which the value was recorded and the `duration` dataset specifies how long this value is valid in nanoseconds.
-The dataset `duration` is `timestamp` within a data source group next to the dataset.
+If data is recorded that is valid for a certain period of time, the data set with the name `duration` is added to the data set `timestamp`.
+The timestamp recorded in the `timestamp` data set specifies the time at which the value was recorded and the `duration` data set specifies how long this value is valid in nanoseconds.
+The data set `duration` is `timestamp` within a data source group next to the data set.

 The differentiation between discrete (data for discrete `timestamp`) and continuous (data for `timestamp` with `duration`) data is done on data source level.
 The existence or absence of a `duration` array (see 8.4) defines if the data source is "Discrete" (no `duration` array) or "Continuous" (with `duration` array).